 To reverse salt stains, rub the spot in circular motions; alternate between using a barely damp sponge and a suede brush.
 Stuff boots with newspaper while they dry.
 If at-home repair techniques don't work, take the boots or shoes to a pro.

-If you must send a leather garment to the cleaners, find one that specializes in cleaning leather.
-And if you have a two piece outfit, send both pieces so the color stays consistent.
+Leather and suede rarely need to be professionally cleaned.
+That's good because professional leather cleaning is expensive, and it may fade the color.
+If you must send a leather garment to the dry cleaners, find a dry cleaner who specializes in leather.
+And if you have a two-piece outfit, send both pieces, so the color stays consistent.

-If you still have wrinkles, you can iron the garment with the iron on the lowest setting (no steam).
+If the wrinkles in your leather garment don't hang out, try steaming them out.
+Hang the clothing in the bathroom while you shower.
+If you still have wrinkles, you can iron the leather using the iron's lowest setting (no steam!)
 Place brown paper between the iron and the leather garment to protect it.

-Then dry it flat away from direct heat.
-Heat will dry out its natural oils and will make the leather hard and cracked.
+Avoid getting leather garments wet.
+If leather does get wet, blot the excess moisture from it gently with a towel.
+Then lay flat to dry away from direct heat.
+Heat will dry out its natural oils and can cause the surface to become hard and cracked.